tne-lab/oep-installation/README.md

 * If you are using the Python Plugin in Windows be sure to follow the instructions at https://github.com/tne-lab/PythonPlugin/tree/cmake_build to build and configure your installation after running the .bat script.
 Then see https://github.com/MemDynLab/PythonPlugin/issues/23 if you have issues loading python modules in.

-## Additional note: Visual Studio full or VS build tools installation
+## Additional note: Visual Studio installation
 Installing Visual Studio Community Edition for C++ Development:
 *	Download & Run Installer: Get the Visual Studio Community Installer from the official website, then run it.
 *	Edition & Workloads: Choose "Community" edition.
 Select "Desktop development with C++" workload.